-ROAST: Preheat the oven to 400°F. Peel rinsed turnips and cut into similarly sized pieces.
-Toss with olive oil, salt, pepper, and any other favorite seasonings and roast for 15-20 minutes or until tender when pierced with a fork.
+ROAST: Preheat the oven to 400°F. Rinse and cut into similarly sized pieces.
+Toss with cooking oil, salt, pepper, and any other favorite seasonings and roast for 15-20 minutes or until tender when pierced with a fork.

-SAUTÉ: Dice rinsed and peeled turnips into 1-inch cubes.
-Sautée on mediumhigh heat with olive oil, garlic, and onions until tender.
+SAUTÉ: Dice rinsed turnips into 1-inch cubes.
+Sautée on medium-high heat with cooking oil, garlic, and onions until tender.
 Add turnip greens toward the end of cooking and remove from heat once the greens are slightly wilted.